YU-Zhejian/yuzj_linux_workshop/lab2/01_shell_scp/Readme.md

 #### Static Library

 Static library is usually in format of `libXXXX.a`.
-It is an archive of object files involved with an index.
+It is an **archive** (like Tar/CPIO archive) of object files involved with an index.
 It can be created using `ar` and `ranlib` from GNU BinUtils.
 For example:

 ```bash
 "${AR}" rvcs libstupid.a stupid.o